boldsuck/haveno-docs/docs/haveno-ui/tor_advanced.md

     `unzip haveno-linux-deb.zip -d /home/user/Downloads/Haveno`<br>
     `sudo dpkg -i /home/user/Downloads/Haveno/haveno-v*-linux-x86_64-installer.deb`

-Haveno Launcher should be in `Applications` -> `Internet` You must edit it to<br>
+Haveno Launcher should be in `Applications` -> `Internet` You must edit it to:<br>
 `/opt/haveno/bin/Haveno --hiddenServiceAddress=Your_HiddenService_address.onion --nodePort=9999`

-List all available haveno-desktop options for cmdline:<br>
-`/opt/haveno/bin/Haveno -h`<br>
-or to use in `/home/user/.local/share/Haveno-reto/haveno.properties`

-!!! info
+??? info "Remember"
     Your_HiddenService_address is the saved output from Whonix-Gateway<br>
     `sudo cat /var/lib/tor/haveno_service/hostname`

 If not create a desktop shortcut: copy (or drag) `/opt/haveno/lib/haveno-Haveno.desktop to your desktop and add the cmdline options like in the launcher above.

+You can list all available haveno-desktop options for cmdline:<br>
+`/opt/haveno/bin/Haveno -h`<br>
+or to use in `/home/user/.local/share/Haveno-reto/haveno.properties`